 - Iconic pier, boardwalk, and street performers

-- Bike along Venice Canals and Ocean Front Walk
+- Bike along the Venice Canals and Ocean Front Walk

 Huntington Beach & Newport Beach